ccyah/crack24/README.md

 A 24-game cracker implemented with minimal dependencies.

-It generates all possible combinations of the "+", "-", "*", and "/" operations on a set of input integers, aiming to reach the target integer (typically 24).
+It effciently (to my best efforts) generates all possible combinations of the "+", "-", "\*", and "/" operations on a set of input integers, aiming to reach the target integer (typically 24).

 It's a toy project for me to learn ocaml.
 Not much codes or tests but a lot of trial and err.

 ## Usage